sivaramakrishnareddyc/GWL-DLMultistationApproaches/README.md

 Download GWL data by running the ADES_data_download/ades_data_download.py script and ERA5 data using ERA5_download.py

 For DL models, Change the location of input files and run the individual scripts from subfolders (Standalone and Wavelet) for all the approaches.
+DL models files are not uploaded due to file limits but the scripts save all the model files and plots.
+CDF plots can be made using metrics.py file after running DL Model scripts